knrdl/hubleys-dashboard/README.md

 ## 2. Configure Hubleys

 Edit the contents of `./data/config.yml`.
-The default example can be found [here](./lib/server/sysconfig/default.yml).
-After a config change restart the application OR go to Settings → Admin → Reload application.
+The default example can be found [here](./src/lib/server/sysconfig/default.yml).
+After a config change restart the application *OR* go to Settings → Admin → Reload application.

+Fine-tuning is done via env vars defined [here](./Dockerfile#L47)

-## 3. Configure reverse proxy and auth provider:
+## 3. Configure reverse proxy + auth provider

 Hubleys uses forward auth (also known as webproxy auth) to get all relevant user info via http header: